FOSSforlife/GoHardGoHome-part3/README.md

 # Bot vs. Bot
 Call `bot_v_bot.py` to watch two bots play a game of Go!
 I have included two trained bots (~90% accuracy each) that can work as a demo.
-They can be seen in the in the example arguments below.
+They can be found in the Google Drive link at the bottom of this document.

 ### Usage Example
 ```